-In order to provision a VDB to the target successfully, the source and target must be on the same DBMS and operating system combination.
-For example, Oracle 10.2.0.4 on RHEL 5.2.
-If the DBMS versions are compatible, the OS version on the target host can be different from the OS version on the source host.
+The source and target environments must have the same operating system and database types.
+For example, if the source environment is using Oracle Enterprise Linux 6.0 as the operating system and is running Oracle 10gR2 as its DBMS, then the target environment must have this same configuration.
 There are also specific requirements for the target environment user.
 The supported operating systems for source and target environments are described in Supported Operating Systems and DBMS Versions for Oracle Environments.
 User requirements are described in Requirements for Oracle Target Hosts and Databases.

 Customizing VDB Online Redo Logs

 When you provision a VDB, you can customize the online redo log size, as well as the number of redo log groups per Oracle thread.
 The Delphix Engine only allows one size value to be used for all online redo log size.